Churn is part of every business, especially in the SaaS world. If a customer disengages with your brand, should you give up and let them walk away?

 The best email subject lines are personal and enticing.

-Personal: Use customer research and segmentation to target your reader’s interest.
+Personal: Use customer research and segmentation to target your reader’s interests.
 What would they want to see in a subject line?

 Enticing: Think of your subject line as a cliffhanger and leave them wanting more.
 You can get started with the following email subject lines: